abed-almrad/Space-Carving/README.md

 Any IDE that is able to interpret .pro files, can be used to run the viewer and visualize the algorithms resulting 3D meshes.

-At the end of each algorithm version, the resulting mesh is stored as a .txt file, the name of this generated file needs to be specified in Qt Creator's execution parameters before visualizing the results of this aglorithm.
+At the end of each algorithm version, the resulting mesh is stored as a .txt file and the name of this generated file needs to be specified in Qt Creator's execution parameters before visualizing the results of this aglorithm.